 Related: Choosing a business location

-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a trampoline park is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a trampoline park business is another.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 A trampoline park will need several types of insurance for full coverage: